matthieugomez/regife/README.md

 ## Syntax

-To estimate a model with interactive fixed effects and 3 dimensions
+Estimate models with interactive fixed effects by specifying the option `factors`, containing an id variable, a time variable, and the dimension.

 ```
 use "data/income-deregulation", clear